garyb-bs/McD_GH_Actions/README.md

     * Eclipse - You can download Eclipse for free from [here](https://www.eclipse.org/downloads/).
     * They will both be able to run the code we will create in these sessions.
 I will be using IntelliJ but I will also try to reference Eclipse where possible.
 * Java JDK - You can download the JDK directly from the Oracle website [here](https://www.oracle.com/java/technologies/downloads/).
 This will allow you to run Java applications on your machine.
-* ChromeDriver - this is the web driver that will be used to open Chrome and do the test locally.
-You can download it from [here](https://chromedriver.chromium.org/downloads).
-Remember to grab the version that matches your installed browser.

 ## Installation